Skip to main content

 The bottom line

-Restasis is a prescription-only eye drop that treats chronic dry eye.
+Restasis (cyclosporine) is a prescription-only eye drop that treats chronic dry eye.
 It can take up to 6 months for it to work.
 But some people may start feeling relief within a month of starting it.
 Each dose lasts for about 12 hours.
-You can take Restasis while taking lubricant eye drops.
+You can use Restasis while using lubricant eye drops.
 But it’s important to separate the use of either product by at least 15 minutes.
 Take out your contacts before applying Restasis, too.

-If you have specific questions about using Restasis, check with your healthcare provider.
+If you have specific questions about using Restasis, check with your healthcare team.
 They can answer your questions and help you get the most out of your medication.

 why trust our exports reliability shield